 Within each sprint, a short technical analysis takes place as well as UX/UI design, development and testing.
 The output is a functional version of the application that can be presented.
 That is what makes agile different from the classical waterfall model where all work is connected in a linear manner (just like a waterfall).
 At the beginning, the technical analysis of the whole application takes place, after that UX/UI design of the whole application and so on.

 It is necessary to realise that a sprint is not a commitment, but a recommendation.
 It can happen that the amount of work is too big and it is impossible to make it in the given time.
 It can also happen that the amount of planned work is too small and some tasks from the backlog can be added.
 These planning mistakes are to be learnt from for the next sprint.

 The base of agile development is close cooperation with the customer and regular communication.
 The customer is included in the whole development process and receives a product that they cooperate on throughout.
-In Ackee, we are trying to do most new projects in the agile way.
+In Ackee, we are trying to do most new projects in an agile way.
 Thanks to that, we are able to deliver great apps in a very short time and save time and money.

 All hail to Agile

 When we look at all the advantages of agile, is there even a reason to use another methodology?
 Yes!